 5. Submit the application in the UCEAP Portal.

-6. After submitting the UCEAP application, then you will need to submit the Aggie UCEAP questionnaire, linked in the UCEAP Application Instructions and Requirements.
+6. After submitting the UCEAP application, follow the instructions for UC Davis students and complete the UC Davis Study Abroad profile and enrollment.
 This submission finalizes your UCEAP application.

 Applications are accepted on a first-submitted first-nominated basis for limited capacity programs.
 See the deadlines page to learn more.